jsdevtom/springtype/src/packages/core/src/di/README.md

 However, SpringType concentrates on features that are pragmatically usable for modern web development.
-Thus, we abandoned many out-dated approaches like XML-based bean configuration and component scanning.
+Thus, we abandoned many out-dated approaches like XML-based bean configuration and bean scanning.

 TypeScript is a typed superset of next-gen JavaScript and thus it comes with many features that allow for a more elegant implementation of the core ideas.